saylordotorg/course_hist242/Unit14.md

+---
+layout: default
+title: "HIST242: Modern Northeast Asia"
+course_description: "A study of the history of East Asia (China, Japan, Korea, and Vietnam) from the 19th century to the present.
+Analyzes the impact of European imperialism, Communism, and the creation of modern nation-states."
+next: ../../../
+previous: ../Unit13
+---
 **Unit 14: Regional Problems and Prospects for the 21st Century** <span id="14"></span>
 *In the preceding units, we have learned a great deal about the